Codecademy/docs/content/swift/concepts/tuples/tuples.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

 Tuples are a data type introduced in Swift version 4.
-They are used to group multiple value, separated by commas `,`, into a single value that is enclosed in parentheses `()`.
+They are used to group multiple values, separated by commas `,`, into a single value that is enclosed in parentheses `()`.

 **Note:** Tuples are _compound types_.
 This means that they combine different types of data.